 It can also help make scraped alloy wheels a thing of the past!

 Stop-start traffic during commutes to work.
 Long drives to see family.
 However much we may enjoy driving, there are times when it is tiring – and even arduous.

-Pilot Assist is a core part of Volvo’s semi-autonomous driving technologies that make life on the road more relaxing.
+Adaptive Cruise Control with Pilot Assist is a core part of Volvo’s future-focused driving technologies that make life on the road more relaxing.

-Pilot Assist can also reduce steering effort up to 130km/h by applying gentle steering inputs to help keep the car centred in its lane.
+The feature can also help reduce steering effort up to 130km/h by applying gentle steering inputs to help keep the car centred in its lane.

 Drivers have the option to disengage the steering assistance to solely use the adaptive cruise control function, as well as reverting to standard cruise control.

 Electrically operated tailgates have an element of convenience, though they still require a press of a key fob or the tailgate button.

 If your hands are full with shopping bags, that’s no easy task.
 This is where Volvo’s hands-free tailgate steps in.

 On vehicles equipped with keyless entry, it’s possible to access the boot with a simple, single foot movement under the rear bumper.
 The key fob merely needs to be in your pocket.
 The same action can also close the tailgate.